 Not only will you help change someone’s earthly life – you’ll impact their eternal life.
 By being involved in missions, you can take part in God’s plan to reach the nations.

-*Finish the kitchen renovations started in February 2017
+*Finish some kitchen renovations started in February 2017

-*New gallery seating in the gym area: This will serve as a retention wall and offer more seating for activities.
+*New gym area: This will serve as a retention wall and offer more seating for activities.
 A back protection wall and metal roof need constructed over the area.

 *New main water lines and replace the concrete septic line with PVC.